jpcaruana/my-notes/2016-06-LeadDev-London/1-01-What-I-wish-I-knew-as-1st-time-lead-dev.md

 - your role is not to be liked by everyone (example, fable from Esope "the man, the boy and the donkey")
 - you are not alone
     + as a dev, you were part of a team
     + as a lead dev, you are a little out of the team.
-They are other peolple outside the team to help you. -> build your own support network
+They are other people outside the team to help you. -> build your own support network
 - non tech areas are as just as important
     + less instant gratification
     + invest time in all areas
 - people are complex. don't think of developers just as a collective group.
 Think of each person individually, what are their passions, what they do on theirs week ends...
-It takes tims (it's a lot of conversations).
+It takes time (it's a lot of conversations).
 Create a feedback culture.
 - you can't do everything yourself.
 Use the **situational leadership model**.
     + two axis, supporting, and directing
     + 4 phases: sell, tell, participate, delegate
     + how do you progress people between these phases ?
 - they are many ways to be a leader
     + coach: asking questions to let people connect the dots
-    + shepherd: hep-lp people along the path
+    + shepherd: help people along the path
     + shaman: (story telling ability) why things are the way they are
     + champion: protect the team, to give them space
 - you have a secret power: saying **no**.
 Focus on where there is the most value.
 Important things before urgent things.